enfiskutensykkel/tcpstreamer/README.md

 system:
 * libpcap

-I also use POSIX signals, POSIX threads (pthreads) and POSIX dynamic linking (dynamic libraries / shared objects), meaning that you need to use a system that supports these.
+Since the program relies on `select`, POSIX signals, POSIX threads (pthreads) and POSIX dynamic linking (dynamic libraries / shared objects), I suspect that it isn't very portable.
-I also use POSIX signals and POSIX threads (pthreads), so you need to have a system that supports these.
 If you're using Windows, you might want to look into [Cygwin](http://www.cygwin.com/install.html), although I'm afraid that not all features are reliable.